Tourism and Recreation – Bachelor's degree

 The Tourism and Recreation programme at the Vistula School of Hospitality has the prestigious THE-ICE accreditation (The International Center of Excellence in Tourism and Hospitality Education).
 It is one of the two most important certificates in the world, granted to universities, that educate for the needs of industries dealing with tourism, recreation, organization of events and culinary arts.
 THE-ICE accreditation is a globally recognized sign of the highest quality, proof of appreciation for a culture of openness, cooperation with the industry and strong ties between science and practice.

 The Tourism and Recreation programme is popular due to the career development prospects it offers its graduates.
-Working in the tourism and recreation industry means combining an interesting job and personal growth.
-It also means bearing responsibility for all those who decide to use the services of travel agencies, hotels, restaurants, fitness clubs, or conference organizers, expecting a professional and satisfying experience.
+A career in the tourism and recreation industry combines an interesting occupation with personal development.
+It also means responsibility for people who decide to use the services of a travel agency, hotel, restaurant, fitness club or congress organizer and who expect professional organization and satisfaction from cooperation and provided services.

 The aim of the studies is to provide practical knowledge and the skills necessary, within the activities of enterprises in the broadly understood tourism industry.
 You will also acquire the necessary knowledge in the fields of marketing, law, human resources management, and other areas relevant to work in tourism, hospitality, and recreation.
 In addition, you will get acquainted with the latest information technologies and issues, within the fields of intercultural relations and human impact on the environment.
 You will complete the theory with practice.
 Check the section “Professional internships”, and discover what career opportunities are waiting for you during your studies!